Lettuces, Curled-leaved Endives and Broad-leaved (Batavian) Endives

-This brochure is published within the framework of the activities of the Scheme for the Application of International Standards for Fruit and Vegetables set up by OECD in 1962.
-It comprises comments and illustrations to facilitate the common interpretation of standards in force and is therefore a valuable tool for both the Inspection Authorities and professional bodies responsible for the application of standards or interested in the international trade in these products.
+This brochure is published within the framework of the Scheme for the Application of International Standards for Fruit and Vegetables established by OECD in 1962.
+It comprises explanatory notes and illustrations to facilitate the uniform interpretation of the current standard for Lettuces, Curled-leaved Endives and Broad-leaved (Batavian) Endives.
+It demonstrates the quality parameters on high quality photographs.
+Thus it is a valuable tool for the inspection authorities, professional bodies and traders interested in international trade in these products.
+This brochure is available in electronic format only.

 Lettuces, Curled-leaved Endives and Broad-leaved (Batavian) Endives